tarantool/doc/doc/book/admin/access_control.rst

 Roles
 ~~~~~

-To let 'testuser' create new roles, grant the following privileges:
+To let ``testuser`` create new roles, grant the following privileges:

 ..  code-block:: lua